-Your landing page are premo spots for your conversion rate optimization.
-This also helps make a great first impression to new visitors and retain those who have been to your website before.
+Your landing page is premo spots for your conversion rate optimization.
+This also helps make a great first impression on new visitors and retain those who have been to your website before.

-The best way to take advantage of your landing page is to put product information, offering an easy to use sign up button, or incorporate a chat bot to see if they need any help with their browsing experience.
+The best way to take advantage of your landing page is to put product information, offer an easy-to-use sign-up button, or incorporate a chatbot to see if they need any help with their browsing experience.
 You want to pull visitors further into your website and give them enough breadcrumbs to want more.

 A pricing page is one of the most popular pages on your website because people care about the money that they’re going to spend.
 They want to know how much and what kind of value they will get from giving you their money.

-CRO can help a pricing page convert visitors into customer by modifying your pricing intervals and describing the product features with each varying price point, or a place to request a quote or even a simple pop up for to receive additional information.
+CRO can help a pricing page convert visitors into customers by modifying your pricing intervals and describing the product features with each varying price point, or a place to request a quote or even a simple pop-up for to receive additional information.

 Your Blog Page